dangerousplay/devops-training/vault/01_vault_fundamentals.md

 ### **1. Starting the Vault Dev Server**

+Install hashicorp vault on your machine by following the [Vault Install official page](https://developer.hashicorp.com/vault/install)

 A "dev" server is a special mode for Vault that runs entirely in-memory.
 It's perfect for learning and testing because it starts up quickly and doesn't require complex setup.
 **It should never be used for production.**